VizRCA/AudioInteractions/README.md

 # AudioInteractions
 Some interactive audio behaviours

+## Warning

+This repository uses [GitLFS](https://git-lfs.github.com/) to manage large files.
+If you download from the website and open it all the audio and object files will be placeholders.
+You need to [pull the lfs files, follow the tutorial linked here](https://github.com/git-lfs/git-lfs/wiki/Tutorial#pulling-and-cloning)

 ## Copyright

 All the sound files used are from [freesound](https://freesound.org/), if you use them in any projects you must credit the creators!
 Files will be named as they are in freesound.